 In that case, restoring from backup (as detailed above) will work.
 If you don't want to do that, you can instead get the passcode using a program called iPhone Backup Extractor.
 This process will take you through a lot of files that may look complex or intimidating, but it shouldn't be too hard for the average user.

 So, as you can see, the passcode feature is relatively strong (unless you're ready to hack your device).
-That's good for security, though bad if you forgot your passcode.
+That's good for security, but bad if you forgot your passcode.
 That's another reason why it's important to use a passcode that will be easy for you to remember (but not too easy to guess!).

 Got a tech support question?
 Ask it in the discussion forums.